 Local Area Coverage

-Local area coverage is another coverage option, commonly used in localized settings such as hospitals, schools, or offices.
+Local area coverage is another coverage option, commonly used in localized settings.
 It helps organizations keep track of the movement and location of critical assets within a specific area.

-For instance, local area coverage can be used to track mobile medical equipment like portable ultrasound machines, wheelchairs, or IV pumps in a hospital setting.
+For instance, local area coverage can be used to track high-value mobile equipment that needs to stay within a defined area.
 The system uses ultra-wideband to achieve more precise location information of assets.
 UWB provides increased accuracy by tracking objects to a few centimeters.

 Choke Point Coverage